zzo/JUTE/README.md

     }).use('gallery-jute', 'toolbar', function(Y) {

+#### Require the YUI3 seed in your test HTML file

+    &lt;script src="http://yui.yahooapis.com/3.3.0/build/yui/yui-min.js" charset="utf-8">&lt;/script>

+#### Write your unit tests!

 V8 Caveats
 -----------

-Not all unit tests will run in the V8 backend!!
+Not all client-side unit tests will run in the V8 backend!!
 Event simulation is not supported.
 Crazy iframe stuff can be problematic.
 Anything expecting a real browser will be disappointed.
 All the basic DOM manipulation is available, UI events are not.
 No mouse events, No key events, No focus events.
 So be safe out there!

 Testing NodeJS Code
 ===================